Alcibiades-Capital/valorem-website/site/_docs/trade-api-reference.md

 }
 ```

+### ConsiderationItem

-`ConsiderationItem`: An item required in exchange for an offer.
+An item required in exchange for an offer.

 ```protobuf
 message ConsiderationItem {